-Posting of special printed notices in English and Spanish on PVTA buses and vans is one of the most effective and inexpensive methods available to PVTA for communicating information to customers.
+Special notices in English and Spanish are posted on digital LCD screens on PVTA buses and are one of the most effective methods available to PVTA for communicating information to customers.
 Notices are typically for meetings and are posted at least 14 days before any event or change is scheduled to occur, and phone numbers to call for more information are included on every notice.